haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 **Warnings**: Make sure that the atomic numbers of F54.pdb start at number 1.
 The provided `F54.pdb` has been renumbered.

-The pharmacophore features can be added to the template ligand with the followng script.
+The pharmacophore features can be added to the template ligand with the following script.
 This is an essential to create the pharmacophore shape.
 <a class="prompt prompt-cmd">
   python add_atom_features.py templates/6CJF_F54.sdf F54.pdb  <br>
 </a>
 The created `F54_features.pdb` file contains pharmacophore information in the occupancy factor column.

+The template ligand can now be converted into a shape (`shape_pharm.pdb`) with the following script:
 <a class="prompt prompt-cmd">
   lig2shape.py F54_features.pdb <br>
 </a>